 Seven year time cycle

-Land rest (Leviticus 25:1-7, 18-22)); for those that were tied to the land there was no increase so to speak so there would be nothing for the poor – especially on the 21st year
+Every 7th year was a land rest (Leviticus 25:1-7, 18-22)); so if the 3rd tithe was every 3 years (not tied into a 7 year cycle), those that were tied to the land then there was no increase so to speak so there would be nothing for the poor – especially on the 21st year (when the every 3rd year method would coincide with the land rest).

 KJV: Amos 4:4 Come to Bethel, and transgress; at Gilgal multiply transgression; and bring your sacrifices every morning, and your tithes after three years: